Juanfrank/AA_CombatExtendedPatch/README.md

 I'm also NOT planning to post this in Steam, since I want this to be my humble contribution to the CE-included patches, with no self-interest involved.
 Also, if Alpha Animals or CE make complicated changes to their XML structure, I do not compromise myself with making updates.

-Feel free to do some spreadsheeting in CE's standards and send them to me.
+Feel free, in case you feel like proposing a change to any value, to make your proposed change in CE's spreadsheet standards and send them to me.

+The same goes if you want to do a whole rebalance of the patch.
 I swear I'll give due credit to anyone that contributes to this.

+## Installation ##

+Place the folder inside your "SteamLibrary\steamapps\workshop\content\294100\1631756268\Patches\" folder.
+Yes, that's the path.